andriel300/my-portfolio/README.md

 ## About Me

 I am a professional passionate about using data to solve problems and make smarter decisions, always looking to turn challenges into opportunities.
 I believe that data analysis is a powerful tool for generating value in any organization, and this belief guides my daily work.
-As an INFP Mediator and Cancerian, I bring empathy and intuition to each project, allowing me to deeply understand the needs of my colleagues and stakeholders.
+I bring empathy and intuition to each project, allowing me to deeply understand the needs of my colleagues and stakeholders.
 I am driven by meaningful values and goals, which is reflected in my dedication to excellence and continuous improvement.

 ## Features